-If a Per AID TID Info field that has the Ack Type subfield set to 0 and the TID subfield equal to 13 then:
+If a Per AID TID Info field has the Ack Type subfield equal to 0 and the TID subfield equal to 13 then:

-It includes Feedback information instead of A status (see Table 9-39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045)
+It includes feedback information instead of Acknowledgementacknowledgement status (see Table 9-39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045) ).

-The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended to all receiving UHR STAs.
+The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all receiving UHR STAs.

 The Block Ack Bitmap subfield is a Feedback subfield that has the same length as the Block Ack Bitmap subfield and that has the format defined in Figure 9-xx (Feedback subfield format).
-The Unavailability Target Start Time subfield indicates the start time in TSF[15:7] when the STA transmitting the Multi-STA becomes unavailable The Unavailablity Duration subfield indicates the duration in of 64 u when the STA transmitting the Multi-STA BA is not available.
-The Unavailablity Duration subfield with value TBD indicates the unknown unavailable duration.
+The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BABlockAck frame becomes unavailable (see 11.2.1 (General)).).
+The Unavailablity Duration subfield indicates the duration in unit units of 64 usµs when the STA transmitting the Multi-STA BA is not available.
+The value TBD of the Unavailability Duration subfield indicates that the unavailabiliy duration is unknow.